 A Looked After Child may be admitted to Ad Astra Infant School above the Published Admission number if it is felt by the local authority that this is the most appropriate placement to meet the needs of the individual child.
-The Borough of Poole has adopted a Protocol for dealing with inyear admissions of Looked After Children.
+Bournemouth, Christchurch and Poole (BCP) Council has adopted a Protocol for dealing with in- year admissions of Looked After Children.